Lightsmark and Lighsprint SDK are now free and open source software.

 but non game users have no way of fighting it.
 As usual, this problem would be easier to evaluate with demo.

-Guided Image Filtering for Interactive High-quality Global Illumination
+Eurographics 2011 paper Guided Image Filtering for Interactive High-quality Global Illumination

 kills some pathtracing noise by blurring indirect illumination less across geometry edges (found in normal+depth map).

-Interactive Indirect Illumination Using Voxel Cone Tracing
+Upcoming Siggraph 2011 paper Interactive Indirect Illumination Using Voxel Cone Tracing

-short paper,
+(short paper,

 poster,